icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-scratch.md

 ## NTP

-Edit the file `/etc/default/ntpdate` by adding the folowing line
+Edit the file `/etc/default/ntpdate` by changing the following lines
 ```
-NTPSERVERS="10.0.0.1"
+NTPDATE_USE_NTP_CONF="no"
+...
+NTPSERVERS="10.0.0.1 ntp.ubuntu.com"
 ```

 ## IMU Bosch